cdvelop/tinystring/ISSUE_MEMORY_ALLOCS.md

 - ✅ Memory usage reduced by 60%+
 - ✅ All existing tests pass
 - ✅ Apply() method still works for *string

+## Continuous Development Notes
+- Dead code in `fmt_number.go` has been removed and tests have been run and passed.
+- Rounding logic in `fmt_precision.go` has been adjusted to align with test expectations.